Corrective Jaw Surgery

-Dr. Boyle uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Boyle, Dr. Holland and use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

-If you are a candidate for corrective jaw surgery, Dr. Boyle will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Drs.
+Boyle, Holland or will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect

 - Corrective jaw surgery is a significant intervention requiring many months of preparation.

 - The surgery is performed in the hospital and can last between one to four hours.

 - Hospital stays of one to three days are normal.